lorithai/dumbjuice/README.md

 `ignore`: A list of files or directories to be excluded from the build<br>
 `use_gitignore`: Set to `true` if you want to use .gitignore rules to determine which files to exclude<br>
 `include`: A list of files or directories that should always be included, even if they are in the ignore list<br>

-__\*__ required
+`addins`: A list of non-pip libraries and functionalities that require special install instructions and pathing `mainfile`: Which python file that is the entry point of the program __\*__ required

 ### Building